 In order for a car wreck claim to be successful, it is necessary to prove that some sort of negligence took place.
 An attorney needs to investigate and gather all of the facts needed to build a strong case that demonstrates the carelessness of the other driver.

-At the Law Office of George B. Ready, we have more than 39 years of experience handling auto collision cases for injured individuals in northern Mississippi and western Tennessee.
+At the Law Office of George B. Ready, we have over 40 years of experience handling auto collision cases for injured individuals in northern Mississippi and western Tennessee.
 When appropriate, we will bring in investigators and experts to help us strengthen the case.
 However, experience has taught us how to recognize negligence in all of its forms.
 We know that, in many cases, auto collisions are caused by distracted driving.

 Please see our Video Center for additional video information.

 Drivers must keep their eyes on the road at all times.
 Traffic conditions can change in a split second.
 There is simply no time to send a text message or do anything else other than focus on the road.
 Unfortunately, there are many distractions that pull drivers away:

 Engaging in any of these distractions while behind the wheel can lead to all types of auto accidents, including rear-end collisions.
 Someone who is reading or sending text messages on a cellphone while driving may not see that a light in front of them has turned red or that traffic has come to a standstill on a highway.
 They may fail to hit the brakes in time, causing a rear-end accident.
 Distracted drivers may also swerve out of their lanes, sideswiping other cars.
 We hold all distracted drivers accountable for their negligence.